Residency For Tuition Purposes

 What are the required documents?

-Whose information would be required to prove that Washington State is their domicile?
+Whose information would be required to prove Washington State domicile or primary residency?

-- Petitioning as financially dependent with WA-resident parent/guardian: It will be the Washington State resident’s, parent(s) or legal guardian(s), information and documentation that would be required.
+- Petitioning as financially dependent with WA-resident parent/guardian: It will be the information and documentation from the WA-domiciled parent(s) or legal guardian(s).

 - Petitioning as financially independent with Washington domicile: The student’s information and documentation will be required.

-- Petitioning based on maintaining 12-month primary WA residence: The student's information and documentation will be required.
+- Petitioning based on maintaining 12-month primary WA residence for reasons other than postsecondary education: The student's information and documentation will be required.

 Will I be disqualified, if I do not have one of the required documents?

-For information on veteran status concerning Washington State Residency, please visit Veterans Services.
+For more information on veteran status concerning Washington State Residency, please visit Veterans Services.

 Filing deadlines for military/veteran residency are the same as for all other residency petitions.

 Western does not have residency reciprocity agreements with neighboring states.